Milojko Spajić: Foreign policy

 Spajić supports the accession of Montenegro to the European Union but also thinks that Western politicians are "not interested in Montenegro".
 He claimed that joining NATO was a "good move for Montenegro", but that he would be opposed to deploying Montenegrin soldiers to the Baltic countries.
 Spajić condemned the Russian invasion of Ukraine, which he considers an aggression, and voiced his support for sanctioning Russia, even though he thinks that sanctions would only "strengthen Moscow on its way".
 Spajić is against the proposals of Montenegro revoking the recognition of Kosovo's independence, stating that he thinks that that is "one of the topics behind us".
 He advocates closer relations between Montenegro and Serbia.

 Personal life

-Spajić has a daughter with his former partner.
+Spajić has a daughter from a previous relationship.
+He is married to Milena Tošić Spajić, with whom he has a son, Vladimir, born in 2024.

 He identifies himself as a Montenegrin by ethnicity, and speaks Serbo-Croatian.
 In addition to his native language, he also speaks English, Japanese, Chinese, Russian and French.
 He is a member of the Serbian Orthodox Church.